Vectorial1024/ExpressBusServices/README.md

 # Express Bus Services
 Unlock the peak efficiency of buses:

-1. Buses skips stops whenever possible
+1. Buses skip stops whenever possible
 2. Buses do not unbunch (except when at first stop of line)

 # Mod Status